Skip to content

 SHARE VIA:

-There is an unwritten rule amongst the team at DFTB – equity and equality for all.
-As conference organizers we have always been proud to have equal gender representation throughout our events – both in terms of keynote speakers and sessional speakers.
-We took a look at the data to see how common this was in the field of paediatrics.
+There is an unwritten rule amongst the team at DFTB—equity and equality for all.
+As conference organizers, we have always been proud of equal gender representation throughout our events—both in terms of keynote speakers and sessional speakers.
+We looked at the data to see how common this was in the field of paediatrics.
 You can see that report here.

-We have then broadened our scope to look at the wider role of gender in paediatrics and have had the following opinion piece published in the Archives of Diseases in Childhood.
+We then broadened our scope to examine the wider role of gender in paediatrics and published the following opinion piece in the Archives of Diseases in Childhood.

 Davis T, Goldstein H, Hall D, Lawton B, Leo GSY, Yoshida R, Tagg A; Don’t Forget The Bubbles.
 Women and children first?
 Gender equity in paediatric medicine.
 Arch Dis Child.
 2019 Apr 20. pii: archdischild-2018-316586. doi: 10.1136/archdischild-2018-316586.
 [Epub ahead of print] PubMed PMID: 31005893